Robinpig/Note/docs/CS/Java/Spring/AOP.md

 AOP is used in the Spring Framework to:

 - provide declarative enterprise services, especially as a replacement for EJB declarative services.
-The most important such service is [declarative transaction management].
+The most important such service is [declarative transaction management](/docs/CS/Java/Spring/Transaction.md?id=Declarative-transaction).
 - allow users to implement custom aspects, complementing their use of OOP with AOP.

 ## AOP Concepts